-This uplifting and beautifully illustrated gift book from award-winning actress Jenna Ortega will inspire you to lean into faith and love and family during life's most difficult, and most joyous, moments.
+This collection from actress Jenna Ortega is filled with her own original quotes and affirmations that will inspire you to lean into faith and love and family during life's most difficult, and most joyous, moments.

 Jenna has had to balance her acting career, her private life, and public expectations from a young age, and she’s learned that the only way to get through it all is to wake up every morning and affirm her commitment to herself, her faith, her mental health, and her family.
 In this honest and moving debut, she shares openly and intimately what it means to live this life of self-appreciation.

-Jenna's vulnerability will remind readers that there’s power within us all and we are not alone in our struggles.
+Jenna's vulnerability in her writing will remind readers that there’s power within us all and we are not alone in our struggles.

 An Excerpt fromIt's All Love